cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture5.md

 # Generalized Ensembles

 ## Additional Readings for the Enthusiast

--   \- Ch 3.5
+-   {cite:ts}`chandler_introduction_1987` Chapter 3.5

+-   {cite:ts}`mcquarrie_statistical_2000` Chapter 3.2

-## Topics in this lecture
+## Goals for today's lecture

--   Generalized ensembles

--   Gibbs entropy

--   Recipe for the generalized ensemble

-## Announcements

--   Pset 1 due today, Pset 2 assigned today.

--   Final exam: Tuesday, December 17, 10 AM - 12 PM

--   Make up lecture: Wednesday, November 6, 1 PM - 2:15 PM

-## Generalized ensembles
+- For an arbitrary set of extensive and intensive variables, how can we construct an ensemble?

-### Preliminary notes: natural variables
+## Preliminary notes: natural variables

 In the preceding three lectures, we presented derivations to describe the microcanonical ($NVE$) and canonical ($NVT$) ensembles.

-In each case, we found a relationship for a normalizing constant for the probability that could be equated to a thermodynamic potential.
+In each case, we equated a corresponding thermodynamic potential to a probability and a normalizing constant.
 What should also be noticed, however, is that the thermodynamic potential corresponding to each statistical ensemble is exactly the potential that has the same natural variables as the parameters held constant for each microstate of the corresponding ensemble.
 Recall that we can write as